Department of Bioproducts and Biosystems

 Head of Department is Monika Österberg.
 Research group's website and contact information

-Vice Head is Alexander Frey.
+Vice Head is Lauri Rautkari.
 Research group's website and contact information

-The HR Partner of the Department is Noora Katisko.
+The HR Partner for the department is Noora Katisko.

 Group led by Professor Orlando Rojas

 Group led by Professor Thaddeus Maloney

 Group led by Professor Monika Österberg